-Program of Study: Molecular Engineering PhD Student
+Program of Study: PhD in Molecular Engineering, Pritzker School of Molecular Engineering (PME)

-How can the DNA of a city shape the development of contemporary art?
+Description: How can the DNA of a city shape the development of contemporary art?
 How can modern art record and lead the way of those prominent social revolutions in the city and even the nation?
 In this podcast, we’ll try to find answers from the bold history of MCA Chicago.

 Welcome to the ELI’s Finding Chicago Global Perspectives Podcast Series for AEPP 2020.
 I’m your host, Jingwen Xu, and I’m currently enrolled in the University of Chicago’s Pritzker School of Molecular Engineering.
 Today we will be exploring the topic of MCA: A lighthouse on the surging sea of social change.